 Open web steel joists are fairly common at roof conditions in steel buildings and are often spaced closely enough that one or more may require the support of a SidePlate connection.
 The type of SidePlate connection will once again affect how the joist is supported.
 For the SidePlate Field Bolted – Narrow and SidePlate Field Welded Connections, the side plate is taller than the top of steel by 3 or more inches.
 In this configuration, provide a joist seat off of the face of the side plate which avoids any bolts.
 For the SidePlate Field Bolted – Standard Connection, the joist seat may either rest on the top cover plate and avoid the horizontal rows of bolts or use an extended seat off of the face of the side plate.
 Joist bracing may be connected to the SidePlate connection outside of the protected zones.

 SidePlate connections may be used in biaxial configurations with either built-up column sections (cruciform or boxed) or HSS columns.
 Biaxial configurations with WF columns require an extension of 6-8” above the roof.
-For biaxial connections, please contact SidePlate Systems for further coordination.
+For biaxial connections, please contact your Regional Engineer or SidePlate Engineer for further coordination.

 Interaction with Braced Frames